plaque2/PyPlaque/README.md

 # Usage

 ```
-from specimen import PlaquesImageGray
+from PyPlaque.specimen import PlaquesImageGray
-from phenotypes import Plaque
+from PyPlaque.phenotypes import Plaque
 ```

 Here's a test example of how to analyze plaques in an image using PyPlaque.
 First let's load an example image: